toddams/RazorLight/README.md

 ![Intellisense](github/autocomplete.png)

 # FAQ
+## I'm getting a Null Reference Exception after upgrading to RazorLight-2.0.0-beta2 or later.

+The most common scenario is that some people were using RazorLight's ability to render raw strings as templates.
+While this is still somewhat supported (you can't use advanced features like partial views), what is not supported (right now) is using the caching provider with raw strings.
+A workaround is to use a dummy class t

 ## I'm getting "Can't load metadata reference from the entry assembly" exception

 Set PreserveCompilationContext to true in your *.csproj file's PropertyGroup tag.